The SKOAP Study

 3. Nerve Ablation:

-Radio frequency waves which heat or cool the nerve to destroy the nerve signaling pain in the knee.
+Radio frequency waves that heat or cool the nerve to destroy the nerve signaling pain in the knee.

 Follow-Up Assessments